Teen Beit Midrash

-- Bring-a-chevruta/Refer-a-friend discount – $150 Teen Beit Midrash is more fun with friends and, because we are gathering online this fall (with an online option in the spring), registration is open to teens near and far!
-If you refer a teen to Teen Beit Midrash, please let us know by emailing Eliana Willis (email@example.com).
+- Bring-a-chevruta/Refer-a-friend discount – $150 Teen Beit Midrash is more fun with friends and, because we have an online option, registration is open to teens near and far!
+If you refer a teen to Teen Beit Midrash, please let us know by emailing firstname.lastname@example.org.
 Once your friend registers, you will be eligible for a $150 discount on TBM registration.
 Thanks for helping us to spread the word!

 If you have any questions, please reach out to us at email@example.com.